-The Samaritans would make deals and alliances with any surrounding country – and their false deity – to save their necks from other invaders.
+The Samaritans would make deals and alliances with any surrounding country and their false deities to save their necks from other invaders.
 In effect, they made a deal with the devil.

-Pat Robertson made a foolish comment that the earthquake in Haiti was because the Haitian people had “made a deal with the devil” to kick the French out of their country (the video is here).
+Pat Robertson made a foolish comment that the earthquake in Haiti was because the Haitian people had “made a deal with the devil” to kick the French out of their country.

 Did the Haitians make such a deal?
 Did the Samaritans?
 It’s very likely.

 Yet when Jesus was asked to explain what it meant to love one’s neighbor, whom did He use as an example?
 A Samaritan!

 Demonic deal or not, God desperately loves the Haitian people.
 Jesus died to bring Haitians into a personal relationship with Himself.
 God grieves over the devastation in that country.

 Mr. Robertson, now is not the time for judgmental statements.
 You are not the one who should be making such statements.
 Now is the time for compassion.
 Can you imagine Jesus saying to the woman at the well, “Since you live in a country where your ancestors made a deal with the devil, you’re disqualified.
 I have living water to give, but you’re not getting any of it because you are under a curse”?
 I can’t imagine that.